alma-labs/tokiemon-wiki/README.md

-# Tokiemon Item Wiki 🎮
+# Tokiemon In-Game Wiki 🎮

 Interactive wiki for browsing and discovering Tokiemon items, consumables, and equipment.
 Built with React, TypeScript, and Tailwind CSS.